When you enable Zendesk messaging, there are a number of changes to your Chat functionality.

 Agent Workspace limitations

-Chat limitations in the Agent Workspace apply to accounts participating in the Zendesk messaging beta.
+Chat limitations in the Agent Workspace apply to accounts enabling Zendesk messaging.

 If your account supports a high volume of chats or has a large number of chat-only agents, check with your Zendesk account representative before migrating to the Zendesk Agent Workspace.
 For best performance, follow these guidelines: